robzr/short_bus/README.md

 # Subscribes a block with a message_spec filtering only some messages
 #   Also, replies back to the driver with a new message.
 #
-driver.subscribe(message_spec: 'Chocolate::**') do |message|
+driver.subscribe(message_spec: 'Chocolate/**') do |message|
   puts "2.
 Did I hear you say Chocolate?  (#{message}).
 I know what I'm making."
-  'Chocolate::And::Strawberries'
+  'Chocolate/And/Strawberries'
 end

 # Subscribes a block with a message_spec filtering only some messages
 #
-driver.subscribe(message_spec: '**::Strawberries') do |message|
+driver.subscribe(message_spec: '**/Strawberries') do |message|
   puts "3.
 I only care about Strawberries: #{message}" 'Strawberries' end

 # First lets just test it with an unrelated message
 #
-driver.publish 'Cookies::And::Cream'
+driver.publish 'Cookies/And/Cream'
 sleep 0.1
 puts

 # Now lets try some interaction going between services
 #
-driver.publish 'Chocolate::Anything'
+driver.publish 'Chocolate/Anything'
 sleep 0.1
 ```
 And here's what it looks like when we run it:

 ```
-1. I like all foods, including Cookies::And::Cream
+1. I like all foods, including Cookies/And/Cream

-1. I like all foods, including Chocolate::Anything
+1. I like all foods, including Chocolate/Anything
 2. Did I hear you say Chocolate?
-(Chocolate::Anything).
+(Chocolate/Anything).
 I know what I'm making.
-1. I like all foods, including Chocolate::And::Strawberries
+1. I like all foods, including Chocolate/And/Strawberries
-3. I only care about Strawberries: Chocolate::And::Strawberries
+3. I only care about Strawberries: Chocolate/And/Strawberries
 1. I like all foods, including Strawberries
 ```